primer/view_components/README.md

 ## Deploying to Heroku

 We have both `staging` and `production` environments.
-To deploy Storybook to heroku run on `#primer-view-components-ops`:
+To deploy Storybook to Heroku, run the following in `#primer-view-components-ops`:

 ```bash
 .deploy primer-view-components</branch> to <environment>